0danteh/Kalman_Algorithm/README.md

 $$P_{k \mid k-1} = F_kP_{k-1 \mid k-1}F_k^T+Q_k$$ where $\hat{x}_{k \mid k-1}$ is the prediction state, $f$ is the nonlinear state transition function, $\hat{x}\_{k-1 \mid k-1}$ is the previous estimate, $u_k$ is the control input, $P\_{k \mid k-1}$ is the predicted state covariance, $F_k$ is the state transition Jacobian matrix, $P\_{k-1 \mid k-1}$ is the previous state covariance estimate, and $Q_k$ is the process noise covariance matrix.

 These equations are derived from the **Taylor series expansion** of the nonlinear state transition function, which approximates it by a linear function plus higher-order terms.
-The state transition Jacobian matrix is the first-order partial derivative of the state transition function with respect to the state
+The state transition Jacobian matrix is the first-order partial derivative of the state transition function with respect to the state.

 For what concerns the update step, instead, the equations go as follows: